sergicanet9/resume/src/resume.md

 	[Derivco Sports](https://derivco.com)<br />
    - Internal promotion to design and develop new projects from scratch, written in Go and deployed in Kubernetes clusters.<br />
    - Scale current microservices to go live in new markets and improve code quality.<br />
-   - Queuing system with Apache Kafka.<br />
+   - Queuing systems with Apache Kafka.<br />

 Jan 2021 - May 2022
 :	*Software Engineer*<br />